Collective investment schemes

 ESMA begins AIFMD co-operation discussions with non-EU supervisors

-The European Securities and Markets Authority (ESMA) has announced that it will begin discussions with non-EU supervisors of entities subject to the requirements of the Alternative Investment Fund Managers Directive (AIFMD) about supervisory co-operation issues.
+On 26 April 2012, the European Securities and Markets Authority (ESMA) announced that it will begin discussions with non-EU supervisors of entities subject to the requirements of the Alternative Investment Fund Managers Directive (AIFMD) about supervisory co-operation issues.

 ESMA will lead on the negotiation of co-operation arrangements with non-EU authorities on behalf of EU supervisors.
 While ESMA will negotiate on behalf of the EU competent authorities, the final signature of individual Memorandum’s of Understanding will be the responsibility of each EU competent authority.